Blog Design Mistakes You Are Probably Making (+ How to Fix Them)9 min read

 Please, no background music!

-Autoplaying music is one of the most annoying things.
+Autoplaying music is one of the most annoying blog design examples.
 It’s bad for all users.
-It’s intrusive and, most of the time, people will mute the sound anyway.
+It’s intrusive, and most of the time, people will mute the sound anyway.

 But if you desperately want to autoplay a video, mute it, and follow these tips from PunkChip: